tersesystems/terse-logback/README.md

 CREATE INDEX correlation_id_idx ON events(correlation_id);
 ```

-And then cheaply query from there.
+And then you can query from there.

 ## Selectively Logging with TurboMarkers